mamoonayoob/e-commerce-site-calone/README.md

-# e-commerce-site-calone
+# e-commerce-site-clone
-we are created Calone site for final semester project
+we are created Clone site for final semester project